Table of Contents

 - Only introduce one new food at a time.
 Remember, new foods are likely to produce an extreme amount of anxiety.

 - Make it fun!
-Themed meals such as sports themed or a travel destinations may increase the likely hood of trying the food.
+Themed meals such as sports-themed or travel destinations may increase the likelihood of trying the food.